There are various ways of getting help, including this FAQ.

 option is supported by the compiler.

-The best way to know if this option was taken into account is check the flags used to compile TFEL, as follows:
+The best way to know if this option was taken into account is to check the flags used to compile TFEL, as follows:

 # when using cmake